-As the charity Trustee of the Trust the Trustee is responsible for the preparation of the accounts in accordance with the requirements of the Charities Act 2011 ('the Act').
+As the charity trustees of the Trust you are responsible for the preparation of the accounts in accordance with the requirements of the Charities Act 2011 ('the Act').

 I report in respect of my examination of the Trust's accounts carried out under section 145 of the 2011 Act and in carrying out my examination I have followed all the applicable Directions given by the Charity Commission under section 145(5)(b) of the Act.